nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 # Step-by-Step QHub Cloud Deployment

-The list above is our suggestion as other providers can be used.
-You will need to consult their documentation on setting up oauth and DNS registry.
+The list below is our suggestion.
+Other providers may be used, but you will need to consult their documentation.
+When using a different provider the corresponding flag in the `qhub` command-line argument should be omitted.
 If a different provider is desired, then the corresponding flag in the `qhub` command line argument can be omitted.

 For this initial tutorial, we assume that you will use the following tools: